Create an SSL Certificate

 - Check the box next to your server certificate in the Security :: Certificates table.

 - From the dropdown menu at the top of this section, select Export.
 Then click Apply.

 - Uncheck Include Private Key, check Include Certificate Chain, and click Export.
 The certificate chain is not required for self-signed certificates.

-Note: Do not send your private key file (which ends in ".p12") to Bomgar Support.
-If a certificate is being exported to be sent to Bomgar Support, you should NOT check Include Private Key.
+Note: Do not send your private key file (which ends in ".p12") to Bomgar Technical Support.
+If a certificate is being exported to be sent to Bomgar Technical Support, you should NOT check Include Private Key.
 Ensure that the private key and its passphrase are kept in a secure, well-documented location on your private network.
 Exporting certificates will not remove them from the appliance.

-- Add the resulting certificate file to a .zip archive and send it as an attachment to Bomgar Support.
+- Add the resulting certificate file to a .zip archive and send it as an attachment to Bomgar Technical Support.
 Also include the screenshot of the Status > Basics page.
 If you have an open incident with Support, please include your incident number in the email.

-- Once Bomgar Support has built your new software package, they will email you instructions for how to install it.
+- Once Bomgar Technical Support has built your new software package, they will email you instructions for how to install it.
 Update your software following the emailed instructions.

 At this point, the appliance should be fully operational and ready for production.
 To learn more about how to administrate and use Bomgar, please refer to www.bomgar.com/docs.